 With approval from the Board of Directors, the Compensation and Stock Option Committee determined that the title of President and CEO should be given to an individual not being the same person holding the title of Chair.
 The objective of this policy is to avoid a concentration of authority in any one person.
 Mr. Michael F. Brigham has served as President and CEO since February 2000.
-Since February 2013, Dr. David S. Tomsche has served as Chair of the Board of Directors.
+He also serves as the Company's Principal Financial Officer, Mr. Brigham is responsible for the day-to-day operations of the Company and for managing the actions of the two other executive officers, as well as those of several senior managers.
+Since February 2013, Dr. David S. Tomsche has served as Chair of the Board of Directors, leading the Company as its independent nonexecutive board chair.
+Dr. Tomsche works with the CEO in preparing the agenda for each board meeting and presides over all board meetings and meetings of the non-employee directors.
+He provides advice to the CEO and serves as principal liaison between the board and the CEO.
 Ms. Bobbi Jo Brockmann has served as Vice President of Sales and Marketing since February 2015.
 Ms. Elizabeth L. Williams has served as Vice President of Manufacturing Operations since April 2016.
 Dr. Joseph H. Crabb served as Vice President and Chief Scientific Officer from December 1998 to February 2022, and he also served as Chair of the Board of Directors from June 2009 to February 2013.
 It is the policy of the Board of Directors to have a portion of the meeting without the presence of the executive officers each time that the board or any of its committees meets to assure that candid discussions of business matters are conducted with and without the influence of the executive officers.
+The board delegates certain authority and responsibility to its committees, as described below.